-You may need to make arrangements for the management consultant to help with the implementation.
-This can be done cost-effectively by involving the consultant in regular progress meetings.
+• You may need to make arrangements for the management consultant to help with the implementation.
+This can becodstne -effectively by involving the consultant in regular progress meetings.
 Get a written fee quotation and proposal for any implementation work, even if it follows directly from an assignment.